code-423n4/2023-04-frankencoin/README.md

 ---
 # Repo setup

-## ⭐️ Sponsor: Add code to this repo *Input Luzius🔴
+## ⭐️ Sponsor: Add code to this repo

-- [ ] Create a PR to this repo with the below changes:
+- [x] Create a PR to this repo with the below changes:
-- [ ] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
+- [x] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
+- [x] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 24 hours prior to contest start time.**
+- [x] Please have final versions of contracts and documentation added/updated in this repo **no less than 24 hours prior to contest start time.**
-- [ ] Be prepared for a 🚨code freeze🚨 for the duration of the contest — important because it establishes a level playing field.
+- [x] Be prepared for a 🚨code freeze🚨 for the duration of the contest — important because it establishes a level playing field.
 We want to ensure everyone's looking at the same code, no matter when they look during the contest.
 (Note: this includes your own repo, since a PR can leak alpha to our wardens!)

 ---